magneto3572/Magotp/Readme.md

 ## Password Toggle:-

 1. passwordToggle = false, // if you want to display digit on box
-2. passwordToggle = true, // if you want to display dor in box for privacy
+2. passwordToggle = true, // if you want to display dot in box for privacy

 ## Modifier:-